Web-Implementator/laravel-porto/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

+## About Small Task

+Two lists are given:
+- car list
+- a list of users

+Need to make an API for renting a car.

+Additional requirements:
+- at one time, 1 user can drive only one car
+- only 1 user can drive 1 car at a time

 ## About Project

-Basic Laravel project for architecture Porto and also a small test task
+Basic Laravel project for architecture Porto and also

 - [Laravel 9.3](https://github.com/laravel/laravel?ysclid=l9luwglcyd378360370)
 - [Porto architecture](https://github.com/Mahmoudz/Porto)